All Episodes

 Luke, let me start with you.

-There are lots of people who are out there uh saying crazy things.
+There are lots of people who are out there saying crazy things.

-And a very tiny fraction of them actually do it.
+And a very tiny fraction of them actually do it, whether it's this kind of crime or any other kind of crime.

-Uh everybody always says, Oh, that person seemed normal, you didn't seem angry.
+You know, everybody always says, oh, that person seemed normal.

-Now, Philip Paney, one of the things that shocks me as one of the founding members of the Department of Homeland Security, you talk about how you had been building a database of Muslims in America that have radical associations and ties, and then you were told to scrub that after Obama became the president, which is I think one of the dumbest, date most dangerous things that I've ever heard in law enforcement in my entire life.
+Now, Philip Payney, one of the things that shocks me as one of the founding members of the Department of Homeland Security, you talk about how you had been building a database of Muslims in America that have radical associations and ties, and then you were told to scrub that after Obama became the president, which is, I think, one of the dumbest, most dangerous things that I've ever heard in law enforcement in my entire life.

 There's no point in having a Department of Homeland Security if people do their job and they discover radical people and then they don't follow up and then they eliminate their names.

-But do you understand what I'm saying here about how people keep telegraphing that they're giv sending us messages?
+But do you understand what I'm saying here about how people keep telegraphing, that they're sending us messages?

 What do you think the problem is?

-Well, it's kind of like there's a cloud of toxic gas around the whole structure of our society right now, and the information that would allow us to move forward and uh develop cases.
+Well, it's kind of like there's a cloud of toxic gas around the whole structure of our society right now and the information that would allow us to move forward and develop cases.

-People will not go into that environment because I'm talking about law enforcement, because they know if they do, they're gonna become sick from it, or possibly even lose their professional life.
+People will not go into that environment because I'm talking about law enforcement because they know if they do, they're going to become sick from it or possibly even lose their professional life.

 We keep going back to the same thing.